TECH3015/lectures/lecture-16.md

     username: "andreasplesch",
 //...
 MUCH MORE DATA!
 ```

+…and assign it to a variable `test`,
-"users" is an **array**, so (if we grab and assign this data to `test`) we can get user names from that Discourse forum with [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map):
+we can get user names from this Discourse forum with [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map):

 ```javascript
 test.users.map(u => u.username)